anggadarkprince/showcase/readme.md

 * admin.laravel.dev

 #### Environment File Config
-Set session domain in .env to<br>
+1. Set session domain in .env to<br>

 `SESSION_DOMAIN=.laravel.dev`

-Setup Algolia search service with your api
+2. Setup Algolia search service with your api

-`ALGOLIA_APP_ID=your_own_algolia_app_id`<br>
-`ALGOLIA_SECRET=your_own_algolia_api_key`

-Setup OAuth social api
+3. Setup OAuth social api

-Take a look file `.env.example` and fill your own app ID and app secret key.

-Setup notification
+4. Setup notification

-Setting up your keys for NEXMO for SMS notification and Incoming WebHooks for Slack channel message
+5. Setting up your keys for NEXMO for SMS notification and Incoming WebHooks for Slack channel message

-Setup Broadcasting Service

-Setting up pusher keys and secret to use broadcast service.
+6. Setup Broadcasting Service: Setting up pusher keys and secret to use broadcast service.
 ## Contributing

 Thank you for considering contributing to the Showcase App.